 The Muse is a job search staple and has insight on job listings, techniques for creating winning applications, and more.
 They post hundreds of job openings regularly and have a search engine filter that allows you to search specifically for remote roles.
 You can learn about more about organizations by reading bios of people who work there.

 Oh hi!
-Of course you already know about Fairygodboss; you're reading this article!
+Of course, you already know about Fairygodboss; you're reading this article!
 But did you know that Fairygodboss empowers working women to share data, insights, and perspectives on companies and opportunities, including which companies tend to be open to hiring remote workers?
 In the reviews and comment boards, you can sleuth around and learn if any companies might talk a big remote work game but lag in actually standing by these policies.

 Ever feel like job boards are 90 percent filled positions, particularly those coveted remote ones?
 We Work Remotely includes fresh job postings on a regular basis.
 It’s a simple, no-frills job board that you should be checking regularly if flexibility is your goal.

 As the name implies, this site is dedicated to remote work.
 It offers commentary on the value of remote work, supports businesses that already embrace this work style or who might be considering the shift, and has endless resources for candidates.
-They have great diversity in postings from virtual assistance to general counsel.
+They have great diversity in postings from virtual assistants to general counsel.

 This site does the job search heavy lifting for you.
 They search over 10,000 company careers pages and job boards daily so you don't have to.
 They boast over 500 jobs posted daily, over 15,000 remote jobs, and a database of over 10,000 companies who offer flexible work.